Preparing for the European Sustainability Reporting Standards (ESRS): What companies need to know

 Since the ESRS exist under the CSRD, a wide range of EU-based and non-EU-based companies will need to adhere to the reporting standards.

-Most companies that have listed securities on a regulated market in the EU will need to report, which includes companies that are not EU-based.
-Listed small and medium-sized enterprises (SMEs) will also be subject to reporting requirements, except listed micro undertakings.
+Most companies that have listed securities on a regulated market in the EU will need to report, including companies that are not EU-based.
+Listed small and medium-sized enterprises (SMEs) will also be subject to reporting requirements, except listed micro-enterprises.

 3. Non-EU parent companies

-AND ultimate parent company had at least one EU subsidiary that meets two of the large company criteria, if not…
+• The company has at least one EU subsidiary that meets the large company criteria above or is listed on an EU-regulated market.

-Note that separate standards will be published and developed for SMEs and non-EU parent companies.
+Note that separate standards will be developed and published for SMEs and non-EU parent companies.

 What is the timeline?